Probate Q&A Series

 Testamentary trusts work differently.
 You create a testamentary trust through your will.
 The will must undergo probate.
 The personal representative gathers assets, pays debts and expenses, and funds the trust according to your instructions.
 Once the trust receives its assets, the trustee holds and manages them under the North Carolina Uniform Trust Code, Chapter 36C (https://www.ncleg.gov/EnactedLegislation/Statutes/HTML/ByChapter/Chapter_36C.html).

 Assets in a testamentary trust avoid future probate after the initial administration.
 The trustee provides beneficiaries with notice, manages investments, and makes distributions under the trust terms.
-The trust administration still follows court rules.
-The trustee may have to file accountings or obtain court approval for certain actions.
+Trust administration is not generally court-supervised.
+The trustee may have to file accountings or obtain court approval for certain actions in some circumstances.

 In practice, combining beneficiary designations with testamentary trusts helps you plan for quick transfers and long-term management.
 Review your designations whenever you change jobs, complete a major life event, or update your estate plan.
 If you want to direct assets into a trust, make sure the will and designation forms coordinate.
 That avoids unexpected beneficiaries and ensures assets move smoothly.